kailash-manasarovar/statement/docs/crimes/protagonists/domingo-et-al.md

 ![Domingo et al](../../content/images/domingo-target-mother-advertisement.jpg)

 - I wonder if the older woman to his right is his mother?
 They're very alike.
 - And I wonder who the young woman he is with is?
 Could she be another target?
 I have to say, I have very strong feelings about her not being alive.
+You can't imagine the horrific images I'm getting of this woman and how my foot pain might be related to seeing her.
+Is her name Sara?
+Is she Czech?
 - Is this article from the [local online newspaper](https://www.denia.com/ramon-garcia-soler-hace-vibrar-la-plaza-del-consell-en-el-concierto-de-musica-festera-de-la-banda-de-denia/26-concierto-agrupacio-artistica-musical-denia-moros-y-cristianos-2016-escuadras-en-el-publico) actually an advertisement where the young lady is the product on sale?
 - Or is the article featured on [Denia.com](https://www.denia.com/) a declaration from the *whole town* that they are aware of what these people are doing, and to whom?
 - (The fact they removed the article suggests the town's complicity.)